-If you’re thinking of trying something new on-farm, or are facing challenges and would like to talk to someone with experience, sign up today and we’ll be in touch.
-You can either sign up to receive support, or sign up to register as a support farmer.
+If you’re thinking of trying something new on-farm, or facing challenges and would like to talk to someone with experience, sign up today and we’ll connect you with a support farmer.

-This service is available to all farmers; owners, sharemilkers, managers, contract milkers, and farm assistants.
+This free and confidential service is available to all farmers; owners, sharemilkers, managers, contract milkers, and farm assistants.

 - Improving reproductive performance